 - Build up and strengthen core artificial intelligence capacities and knowledge in the Union, including quality data resources and corresponding exchange mechanisms and libraries of algorithms while guaranteeing a human-centric and inclusive approach respecting European values.
-In full compliance with data protection legislation, artificial intelligence based solutions and data made available shall respect the principle of privacy and security by design; - Make those capacities accessible to businesses, especially SMEs and start-ups, civil society, not-for-profit organisations, research institutions, universities, and public administrations to maximise their benefit to European society and economy; - Reinforce and network artificial intelligence testing and experimentation facilities in Member States, in order to develop and reinforce commercial application and production systems, facilitating integration of technologies in value chains, development of innovative business models, and shortening the time passed from innovation to industrialisation; and to foster the take up of AI-based solution in areas of public interest and society.
+In full compliance with data protection legislation, artificial intelligence based solutions and data made available shall respect ethical excellence, including the principle of privacy and security by design; - Make those capacities accessible to businesses, especially SMEs and start-ups, civil society, not-for-profit organisations, research institutions, universities, and public administrations to maximise their benefit to European society and economy; - Reinforce and network artificial intelligence testing and experimentation facilities in Member States, in order to develop and reinforce commercial application and production systems, facilitating integration of technologies in value chains, development of innovative business models, and shortening the time passed from innovation to industrialisation; and to foster the take up of AI-based solution in areas of public interest and society. - Keep reviewing the necessary ethical and legal aspects for data treatment and storage in the regulations, paying special attention to how Machine Learning works around Human interaction and AI.